LorenEarl/SledgeDistillery/README.md

     #this is the int number that tells how much volume was selected, useful variable
     volumeNumber = int(s2[0])

+    #combines all user data into one record for reference against access database
+    global overall
+    overall = IDNUmber, SelectedState, volumeNumber
     global outcome
     global messageText

-    #Set these variables if the ID is approved
+    global availableDate2

+    cursor.execute("SELECT * FROM `Main` WHERE DL=? and State=?",IDNUmber,SelectedState)
+    rows = cursor.fetchall()

+    if len(rows)==1:
+        print('present in last 30-days,checking volume')
+        cursor.execute("SELECT * FROM `Main` WHERE DL=? and State=?",IDNUmber,SelectedState)
+        for rows in cursor.fetchall():
+             pass
+        if rows[2]+volumeNumber > 1500:
+            print('double no')
+            outcome = 'We apologize for the inconvenience...' cursor.execute("SELECT DateAvailable FROM `Main` WHERE DL=? and State=?",IDNUmber,SelectedState) for rows in cursor.fetchall():
+                pass
+            availableDate =str(rows[0]).split(' ')
+            availableDate2=availableDate[0]
+            print('Next Allowable date is...',availableDate2)
+            messageText = 'According to Texas state law, you are not verified to purchase liquor from Sledge Distillery until '+ availableDate2 elif rows[2]+volumeNumber <= 1500:
+            print('ok fine')
             outcome = 'Approved!'
+            messageText = 'Take the printed receipt below and present at the time of purchase.' elif len(rows)==0:
+        print('he good')
+        outcome = 'Approved!'
         messageText = 'Take the printed receipt below and present at the time of purchase.'

-    #Set these variables if the ID is NOT approved
-    #outcome = 'We apologize.'
-    #messageText = 'Test message'

     #Runs the pop up function
     PopUp()